 Animal users working with animals at Downstate prior to March 2014 are exempt from the hands-on wet lab training for that species, unless a new procedure or technique is added to the protocol for which the user is not proficient.
 DCM is available to accommodate additional training requests by users at any time.
-Animal users sign up to schedule species-specific wet-lab courses through LibCal.
-For additional questions, personnel should contact the DCM training department by email, DCM-Training@Downstate.edu
+Animal users sign up to schedule species-specific wetlab courses.
+For additional questions, personnel should contact the DCM training department by email, DCM@downstate.edu